crowding/ansible-role-audio/notes.md

 Might I want to upgrade this to a mainline 4.x kernel?
 Or, wait, they're on 5.x now.
 It's been a while since I touched this project.

-Started over with a fresh Debian install -- with I was able to install Debian on a 2GB microSD card.
+Started over with a fresh Armbian install.

 This install seems to be using my native resolutions just fine (on the console, haven't tried with Xwindows yet.)